robinsloan/perfect-edition/README.md

 **Lightweight:** I mean that both in terms of (1) the e-book's underlying code, so it's possible for one person to "hold it all in their head," and (2) its performance in the browser.
 It should load instantly and respond without any lag, ever.

 **Typographically perfect:** It's amazing what CSS can do these days!
-There's no reason not to at least *aspire* to typesetting on the level of the best print books.
+A web e-book should at least *aspire* to typesetting on the level of the best print books.

+In addition, there's one important "non-goal," which is support for legacy browsers or, indeed, any browsers that don't offer new-ish CSS functions like `calc()` and `clamp()`.
+This choice is what made it possible for me to contemplate building this at all, and I am sticking to it in the project's public phase.

+## Thanks

+This project was made possible by 1022 patrons who supported the release of my novella *Annabel Scheme and the Adventure of the New Golden Gate*.
+The [lo-fi crowdfunding campaign](https://www.robinsloan.com/sloanstarter/) ran for just one week; after it reached its goal, [the novella's web edition](https://www.robinsloan.com/books/annabel-scheme-serial) along with the code underpinning it---this project---became public goods.
+Thank you, patrons!

 ## How to work with this template